HuskyGameDev/2022f-team6/The Rock and The Comet/Team 6 The Rock and the Comet Game Submission/README.txt

-(Working) Title:
+Title:
-The Rock and the Comet / The Rock Game
+The Rock and the Comet

 Description:
 A rock-themed, 2D pixelated style game centered around solving puzzles in order to explore different areas of an interconnected map.